immense/immybot-documentation/ncentral-integration-setup.md

 ::: warning If the `Health Check` reports an error after enabling the integration, ensure you have completed the above steps correctly.
 If you continue to have issues, reachout to the community or support for assistance.
 :::

+**If your error message contains "Unable to validate UI session: javax.validation.ValidationException: Unable to validate UI session.", then reset the password on your api user and generate a new JWT.
+This is a limitation imposed by N-Central**

 ![](./.vitepress/images/ncentraldocs/add_integration_guide_new_1.png)

 ## Import your customers